India's LIC insurer faces huge IPO uncertainties | DW | 08.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-India's behemoth state-owned insurer LIC is all set to go public with an IPO that is billed to be the biggest one ever in India.
-But there are fears among investors whether this is a good time to go ahead with it.
+India's behemoth state-owned insurer LIC is all set to go public with an IPO that is billed to be the biggest ever in India.
+There are fears among investors about whether this is a good time to go ahead with it.

 At 31, New Delhi-based Sahil Bhalla is among the new crop of market-savvy youngsters who have taken to investing in capital markets in a big way in the last couple of years.

 Bhalla is an avid investor, and these days he is watching the market closely.
-The reason is the initial public offering (IPO) of the state-owned insurance behemoth Life Insurance Corporation of India (LIC), that the government of India was originally slated to bring soon.
+The reason is the initial public offering (IPO) of the state-owned insurance behemoth Life Insurance Corporation of India (LIC), which India's government was originally slated to bring soon.

 With over 280 million policies, LIC is India's largest insurance company.
-It is literally owned by the Indian Ministry of Finance, and its promoter is the president of India.
+It is owned by the Indian Ministry of Finance.

-66 years after its establishment, more than 20 other insurance firms operate in India now.
-Yet, LIC holds 66% of the market share in terms of premium paid.
+Some 66 years after its establishment, more than 20 other insurance firms now operate in India, yet, LIC holds 66% of the market share in terms of premium paid.

 With more than 1.3 million agents on its roll, LIC earned nearly $16.8 billion through new premiums alone.